vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/upload-download-artifact-multiple-os.md

 8. Click on the `Upload and Download Artifact on Multiple Operating Systems` workflow and click on the `Run workflow` button.

-9. Once the workflow is complete, notice that the artifacts are uploaded and downloaded for Windows, Ubuntu, and macOS.
+9. Once the workflow is complete, notice that the artifact are uploaded and downloaded for Windows, Ubuntu, and macOS.

 10. Click on the `Download Artifact` job to view the details.

 ## Summary

-In this lab, you learned how to create a GitHub Actions workflow that uploads and downloads artifacts on multiple operating systems.
-You created a workflow that builds a .NET Core application and uploads the build artifacts for Windows, Ubuntu, and macOS.
-You then created a workflow that downloads the artifacts and displays the contents of the artifacts.
+In this lab, you learned how to create a GitHub Actions workflow that uploads and downloads artifact on multiple operating systems.
+You created a workflow that builds a .NET Core application and uploads the build artifact for Windows, Ubuntu, and macOS.
+You then created a workflow that downloads the artifact and displays the contents of the artifact.

 ## Additional Resources